joshangell/Falcon/README.md

+# This plugin was an experiment!
+It is now archived.

+I advise you take a look at [Upper](https://github.com/ostark/upper) for Craft 3 by the wonderful [Oliver Stark](https://github.com/ostark).

+---

 # Falcon plugin for Craft CMS

 Make Craft fly.
 Well, stick a reverse proxy in front of it then auto-magically invalidate the right caches.